sfu-db/dataprep/docs/source/DC_Spotify_tut.rst

 Initialize data_connector
 =============================
 To initialize the data_connector, run the following code below.
-Copy and paste your Spotify **access_token**, **client_id**, and **client_secret** in the appropriate variables.
+Copy and paste the Spotify **access_token**, **client_id**, and **client_secret** in the appropriate variables.
 Once you have that running, you can use some of the built in functions available in connector.

 ::